MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 This document describes the components and the process involved in the build of a MicroEJ Firmware.

-A good knowledge of the MicroEJ glossary https://docs.microej.com/en/latest/glossary.html is required.
+A good knowledge of the :ref:`chapter-glossary` is required.

 The Components
 --------------